 Demonstrate the ability to integrate relevant professional standards as a professional psychologist into one’s repertoire of behaviors.

 Demonstrate openness and an affirming attitude toward cultural and individual diversity.

 Participate in training, service, and continuing education activities with the year-end goal of being able to provide services across a range of activities and with a frequency and quality appropriate to that of a staff psychologist.

 Psychology interns are expected to further develop and deepen psychological skills and the ethics of practice during their internship year.
 The internship year is a time of focusing on intrapersonal and interpersonal processes through self-reflection.
-At all stages of training, CAPS assumes the responsibility for assessment and continual feedback to the interns in order to improve skills, remediate problem areas, and/or to prevent individuals, unsuited in either skills or interpersonal limitations, from entering the professional field of practice.
-The CAPS Training Program is responsible for monitoring the interns’ progress to benefit and protect the public and the profession, as well as the intern.
+At all stages of training, CAPS assumes the responsibility for providing clinical experiences, assessment those experiences, and providing continual feedback to the interns in order to improve skills, remediate problem areas, and/or to prevent individuals, unsuited in either skills or interpersonal limitations, from entering the professional field of practice.
+The CAPS Supervisory Team is responsible for monitoring the interns’ progress to benefit and protect the public and the profession, as well as the intern.

 Overview of Intern Performance Evaluation and Feedback